• Jewellery & Craft Gallery

 Posted by Justine Murray

-Following some changes to Royal Mail UK signed for service, I’ve reviewed postal charges across all items.
+Following some changes to Royal Mail UK signed for service (which now only insures to £20), I’ve reviewed postal charges across all items.
 The changes are in line with what I feel is appropriate insurance-wise.

 Here is a schedule of UK postal charges that I’m using with additional notes where necessary: